jrg94/lisp-interpreter/DESIGN.md

 dollar sign before we break into the outer loop which checks for the double dollar sign token.

-During this time, the lisp interpreter also catch errors which are printed plainly to the screen.
+During this time, the lisp interpreter also catches errors which are printed plainly to the screen.

 ## Errors